SiyabongaMpongwana/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12-directory_permissions   - Creates directory called "my_dir" with permissions 751 in the working directory.
 13-change_group		   - Changes the group owner to "school" for the file "hello".

+EXTRA SCRIPTS (ADVANCE CHALLENGES):

+100-change_owner_and_group - Changes the owner to "vincent" and the group owner to "staff" for all the files and  directories in the working directory.